martindelima/mmmartin/content/uses/index.md

 - [Github Desktop](https://github.com/apps/desktop)
 	- I’m the type of person who really needs to have a UI for git.
 Lets my brain wrap around it better.
 - [Photomator](https://www.pixelmator.com/photomator/)
 	- My main photo editor.
 It works right off the camera roll, and has every editing feature I need…which isn’t a lot, to be fair.
-I rather hate editing.
-I enjoy taking photos far more than tweaking them.
+Shame it doesn’t
 - [Procreate](https://procreate.com/procreate) and [Procreate Dreams](https://procreate.com/dreams)
 	- The de facto iPad drawing app.
 They deserve all the success they have.
 I can’t think of a way I disagree with how these apps work.